 The only person who can advise you on course selection is your faculty advisor.
 If you don't know who your faculty advisor is, refer to the list below.
 If no specific person is listed, contact the department for an available advisor.
-Always bring a copy of your DARS to your advisement sessions.
+Always bring a copy of your degree audit to your advisement sessions.

 FASHION DESIGN AAS

 Advisor: Marianne Klimchuk